 Data governance in Experience Platform is enforced by both data usage labels and marketing actions.

-Segments and traits in Audience Manager are subject to Role-Based Access Controls (RBAC).
+Audiences and traits in Audience Manager are subject to Role-Based Access Controls (RBAC).

-Segments exported from Experience Platform are assigned to a specific datasource in Audience Manager called Experience Platform Segments.
+Audiences exported from Experience Platform are assigned to a specific datasource in Audience Manager called Experience Platform Segments.